 Tea Tree Oil – a skin soothing anti-inflammatory.

 However, the SheaMoisture mask is a fraction of the price.
-The SheaMoisture mask is better for individuals who may have combo skin, as both the Origin’s and GLAMGLOW masks can be too drying for normal to dry skin.
+Additionally, the SheaMoisture mask is better for individuals with combo skin.
+Both the Origin’s and GLAMGLOW masks can be too drying for normal to dry skin.

 Despite the many benefits of the SheaMoisture Mask, there are two major drawbacks.
 First, the mask smells like Playdoh.
 Second, the mask is not as powerful as the Origins or GLAMGLOW treatments.
 For example, to get rid of a breakout, I need to use the SheaMoisture mask 3-4 times to eradicate acne.
 In comparison, the Origins and GLAMGLOW masks will drastically reduce a bad breakout after one application.

 P.S.
-I found this mask at Marshalls for only $4.99 USD.
-You may be able to find that sheaMoisture masks are more expensive at other retailers.
+I found this mask at Marshalls for only $4.99.
+You may find that sheaMoisture masks are more expensive at other retailers.

 This JJ Young Mask is great for individuals with dull, discolored skin.
-Anyone will large pores may enjoy this mask.
-My skin feels refreshed and brighter after use.
+Also, anyone will large pores may enjoy this mask.
+In fact, my skin feels refreshed and brighter after use.
 For an added cooling effect, I store my mask in the fridge.

 Finally, this mask comes with a tiny plastic spatula.
 While the spatula is convenient for scooping product out of the jar, I find it ineffective for an even application on the face.

 Unlike retinoid-based treatments, this treatment will not overly dry out the skin.
-This treatment works well with other benzoyl peroxide-based products, but should not be used in combination with retinol or retinoid solutions.
+Also, this treatment works well with other benzoyl peroxide-based products.
+However, it should not be used in combination with retinol or retinoid solutions or salicylic acid.
 Mixing these two ingredients may cause irritation, inflammation, and dryness.
 I learned this the hard way!

 The Persa-Gel is best applied nightly with fingers.
 Only a small amount of product is needed.
 An entire tube can easily last a year.